Zaven-bot/catlog/etl/README.md

 # CatLog ETL Pipeline

-A robust ETL (Extract, Transform, Load) pipeline for processing anime data from the Jikan API into PostgreSQL and BigQuery.
+A robust ETL (Extract, Transform, Load) pipeline for processing anime data from the Jikan API into PostgreSQL and BigQuery with comprehensive data quality validation.

 ## Features